lucas-mancini/calorie-tally/README.md

 ### Server:

-1. Install MongoDB, and use the mongo shell to run 'use calorie-tally-db' so a new database is created.
-The connection URI used from the app is: 'mongodb://localhost:27017/calorie-tally-db'.
+1. Install MongoDB, and use the mongo shell to run `use calorie-tally-db` so a new database is created.
+The connection URI used from the app is: `mongodb://localhost:27017/calorie-tally-db`.
-2. On the server folder, run 'node server.js' (you can use nodemon as well), to start the REST API.
+2. On the server folder, run `node server.js` (you can use nodemon as well), to start the REST API.
 The API can be accesed on http://localhost:8080/api.

 ### Client:

-1. Install all dependencies using 'npm install' and 'bower install'.
+1. Install all dependencies using `npm install` and `bower install`.
-2. Use 'grunt' to build app, and 'grunt serve' to serve it and monitor changes at http://localhost:9000.
+2. Use `grunt` to build app, and `grunt serve` to serve it and monitor changes at http://localhost:9000.

 ## How to run tests

-1. Install mocha: 'npm install -g mocha'.
+1. Install mocha: `npm install -g mocha`.
-2. Use mongo shell to run 'use calorie-tally-test-db', to create a database for testing purposes.
+2. Use mongo shell to run `use calorie-tally-test-db`, to create a database for testing purposes.
-2. Execute run_tests.sh, it will spawn a separate instance of the application under a different port, and using the test database, and then, it runs the 'mocha' command, which will run all files under test/*.js.
+2. Execute run_tests.sh, it will spawn a separate instance of the application under a different port, and using the test database, and then, it runs the `mocha` command, which will run all files under test/*.js.

 ## Authentication and Authorization